maria-neto/devops-23-24-JPE-1231842/CA1/README.md

 well as a brief explanation of each one.

 ### Initializing the repository

- 1. Command used to initialize the repository:
+ 1. Initialize the repository:
 ```bash
 git init
 ```
- 2. To add a first version of the README.md file, the following command was used:
+ 2. Add a first version of the README.md file to the staging area:
 ```bash
 git add README.md
 ```
- 3. Command required to commit the changes made to the README.md file:
+ 3. Commit the changes made to the README.md file:
 ```bash
 git commit -m "first commit"
 ```
- 4. Command used to rename the master branch to main:
+ 4. Rename the master branch to main branch:
 ```bash
 git branch -M main
 ```
- 5. To add the remote repository previously created on GitHub, the following command was used:
+ 5. Add remote repository, previously created on GitHub, to the local repository:
 ```bash
 git remote add origin https://github.com/maria-neto/devops-23-24-JPE-1231842.git
 ```
- 6. Finally, to push all the changes made to the remote repository, the following command was used:
+ 6. Finally, push all the changes made to the remote repository:
 ```bash
 git push -u origin main
 ```